ROSflight 2.0: Lean ROS 2-Based Autopilot for Unmanned Aerial Vehicles: Software Design

 \subsubsection{Pass-through Mixer}

 ROSflight can be operated in \textit{pass-through} mode, where offboard commands bypass the firmware controller and progress directly to the mixer, as shown in Figure (\ref{fig:mixer-diagram}).
 The high-speed serial connection enables sending these pass-through offboard commands at a high rate, thus giving direct access to individual motors at a high rate.
-Such a configuration enables low-level control of a vehicle from the companion computer, thus improving flexibility and lowering the barrier to entry since all control loops can be closed on the Linux-based companion computer.
+Such a configuration enables low-level control of a vehicle from the companion computer.
+Control over this low-level behavior is advantageous when developing novel flight controllers; however, this is not always possible with state-of-the-art autopilots like PX4 without significant changes to the firmware and navigating complex dependencies \cite{hegre2025neuralnetworkmodepx4}.
+Additionally, PX4 explicitly disallows pass-through control in some circumstances \cite{PX4-external-modes-limitations}.

+ROSflight avoids this complexity by allowing all control loops to be closed on the Linux-based companion computer, thus improving flexibility.
 Use cases might include sending direct actuator commands for individual motor control during transition of an eVTOL, or for sending actuator commands from the output of a neural network controller \cite{reinforcement_uav_control,reinforcement_crazyflie}.
 Additionally, operating ROSflight in pass-through mode enables users to filter the inputs to the mixer.
 This could be used to simulate hardware failures \cite{physical_failure}, cyber attacks \cite{cyber_attack}, or other physical failures simply by filtering the companion computer's output before sending to the mixer.